Bryan3D/proREADMEgenApp/README.md

 # Professional README.md Generator App

-## Your Task
+## A Readme Markup Generator Built For

-This is a command-line tool to generate a README file.
-It's created to assist in the creation of the README file, allowing more time for you to work on your project.
+The Professional README Markup Generator is a command-line application built to quickly and easily create a project overview README markdown file.
+The application is designed with minimal dependencies to allow you to use it on multiple platforms without having to worry about installing additional software.
+By using this application, the creator will be able to devote more time to working on their project instead of worrying about building a basic README.md file.

 ## User Story